HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

   )
 }}

-There hasn’t been a noticeable change for Service Worker controlled pages in the top 1000 sites as well, with only a slight decrease in desktop and even smaller increase in mobile properties.
+There hasn't been a noticeable change for Service Worker controlled pages in the top 1000 sites as well, with only a slight decrease in desktop and even smaller increase in mobile properties.
 But there was an increase in all other categories.
 If we follow the <a hreflang="en" href="https://almanac.httparchive.org/en/2021/pwa#:~:text=And%20how%20can,via%20service%20workers.">reasoning from last year</a>, where we postulated that bigger websites adopted the advanced technologies faster.
 Seeing more growth in other categories makes sense, as smaller companies and developers have learned and adopted the technology shared from case studies and examples from the companies with more traffic.

 ### Service Worker Features